 “Detoxification can be the most difficult part of early recovery, which is why we offer personalized care, group therapy support and an encouraging environment.”2

 Most luxury rehabs offset the discomfort of detox with extremely comfortable surroundings.
 You will likely have a private room, a TV, and even access to wifi while in detox.
 Some programs actively encourage clients to stay in touch with friends and family during their stay, getting support from loved ones at every stage of healing.

 Anyone ready to stop misusing substances is a candidate for detox.
 No matter which substance you’ve been using, whether you have a physical dependence on it, or how severe your substance use disorder is, detox can be a helpful place to start.
 That being said, it’s not necessary for everyone.
 Some clients may be able to safely detox without close medical supervision, depending on their specific history of substance use.

 There are many different ways to approach detox, and some of them can be inappropriate or even unsafe for certain clients.
 When you’re ready to begin this process, start by learning more about the various programs available.

-Certain substances are more likely to cause physical dependence,2 which occurs “when a person requires one or more drugs in order to function.
+Certain substances are more likely to cause physical dependence,3 which occurs “when a person requires one or more drugs to function.
 Abruptly stopping the substance may cause physical symptoms of withdrawal.”
 If you’re physically dependent on a substance, it’s extremely important that you stop using it under close medical supervision.